T1me2/TeamAmazing3/README.md

 #### Do more car accidents happen at night or during the day?

-In order to answer this question we used data from Kaggle for the car accident year of 2016-2021.
-We narrowed it down to the year 2021 to examine this question more closely.
-First to analize weather categories that has more car accidents we cleaned our data grouping them into 7 categories sush as fair, cloudy, rainy, foggy, snowy, windy and other.
-From the bar chart that we created we can tell that most car accidents happen on fair weather condition.
-However, there are weather conditions that cause car accidents.
-The leading weather condition that causes car accidents is cloudy then rainy, snowy, and others with few car accidents.
+In order to answer this question we used car accident data from Kaggle for the years 2016-2021.
+We narrowed the data down to the year 2021 to examine this question more closely.
+First to analize weather categories that have more car accidents we cleaned our data, grouping the weather into 7 categories: fair, cloudy, rainy, foggy, snowy, windy and other.
+From the bar chart that we created we can tell that most car accidents happen in fair weather conditions.
+This is likely due to the fact that most days in the year have fair weather conditions.
+However, there are bad weather conditions that cause car accidents.
+The leading bad weather condition that causes car accidents is cloudy with a steep drop off to rainy, then snowy, then windy and lastly others with few car accidents.
+This indicates that avoiding travel when the weather is cloudy, when possible, is the best way to avoid a car accident when the weather conditions are not fair.

 ![image](https://user-images.githubusercontent.com/111404552/201553992-a205337c-4682-4fba-b008-8a863f17c8fe.png)